twolfson/twolfson.com/articles/how-to-build-an-interactive-dancefloor-theoretically.md

   ![Arduino and sensor test](/public/images/articles/how-to-build-an-interactive-dancefloor-theoretically/arduino-sensor-test.jpg)
 - Iterated with FSR on small wooden box
   - Using FSR taped down didn't work
-  - Added silicone charger cord on top of FSR to get focused pressure, this worked
+  - Added charger cord on top of FSR to test focused pressure, this worked
   - Key is to have material which deforms earlier than polycarbonate
   - On a later date, we formalized this to a bumpon and verified it works once again
   ![Small tile with bumpon layout](/public/images/articles/how-to-build-an-interactive-dancefloor-theoretically/small-tile-with-bumpon.jpg)